Holistic Guidance for Occluded Person Re-Identification: Experimental Results and Discussion

-\textbf{Results on Occluded Datasets.} We evaluate our method on two occluded datasets i.e Occluded ReID~\cite{icmeocc} and Occluded-Duke~\cite{occ_pgfa} dataset.
-Tab.~\ref{tab:occ} shows the result of our method on the Occluded-Duke dataset compared with State-Of-The art (SOA) methods.
-Methods like ~\cite{occ_pgfa,depthocc,horeid} have been specifically designed for Occluded Person ReID.
-We can see that our method outperforms all the other Occluded Person ReID methods mentioned in the Table.
-Its important to note that all the other Occluded ReID methods use some kind of additional input to help disentangle visible regions from occluded regions.
-Our proposed HG method surpasses the SOA by 5.4\% in Rank-1 without using any external input such as pose or segmentation masks etc on Occluded-Duke dataset and by 2\% on Occluded-ReID dataset.
-Since Occluded ReID dataset do not contain train images, we show two sets of results one with student trained on artificially occluded Market1501 dataset -HG(Unsup) and the other the student model trained on occluded samples from Occluded-Duke dataset -HG(Sup).
-Our results show that student trained on augmented market1501 already outperforms many SOA.
-Additionally, when the student is trained on a totally different occluded dataset(Occluded-Duke) from that of the test dataset(Occluded-ReID) still outperforms all SOA.
+\textbf{Results with Occluded and Partial ReID Problems.} Tabs.~\ref{Tab:occ_dukeR} and ~\ref{Tab:occ_reidR} show the result of our method on the Occluded-Duke and Occluded-ReID dataset compared with State-Of-The art (SOA) methods. ~\cite{occ_pgfa,depthocc,higherorder} are Occluded-ReID methods.
+We show the results for our method with both ResNet50 and ResNet-IBN~\cite{resnetIBN} backbones.
+In the Table "PM"-pose maps, "KP"-key -point detection.
+Our method outperforms all the other Occluded Person ReID methods mentioned in the table.
+Our proposed HG method performs competitively in Rank-1 without any external input, such as pose or segmentation masks, on the Occluded-Duke dataset and 2.5\% on the Occluded-ReID dataset.
+Since the Occluded-ReID dataset does not contain training images, we show two sets of results, one with student trained on artificially occluded Market1501 dataset -HG(Unsup) and the other the student model trained on occluded samples from Occluded-Duke dataset -HG(Sup).
+Our results show that student trained on augmented Market1501 already outperforms many SOTA.
+Additionally, when the student is trained on a totally different occluded dataset (Occluded-Duke) from that of the test dataset (Occluded-ReID) still outperforms all SOTA.
+We also evaluate our method on partial ReID datasets~\cite{partialdata} and the result table is presented in the supplementary material.
+We can observe from the results that our method has improved over the SOTA by 2\%.

-\textbf{Results on Partial-ReID Dataset.} In Tab.~\ref{tab:partial} we compare with existing methods including MTRC~\cite{msrtc}, AMC+SWM~\cite{partialdata}.
-It is worth mentioning that these Partial-REID methods use hand-cropped probe images.
-We achieve a better performance without the use of hand-cropped images.
-Other methods in the Table are more designed for occluded-ReID often using pose supervision additionally as described in the previous subsection.
-Similar to the evaluation on Occluded ReID datasets, we conduct two experiments one with the student trained on artificially occluded Market1501 data-HG(Unsup) and other experiment where the student was trained on occluded examples from Occluded Duke dataset-HG(sup).
-The results once again show that although the HG(Unsup) outperforms many SOA, the HG(Sup) though is trained by occluded examples from totally different dataset from the test set has still improved the overall performance by a good margin.

-\textbf{Ablation Study.} An extensive study was conducted on Occluded-ReID to analyse the impact on performance of training data and architecture.
-Results are shown in Tab~\ref{tab:ablation}.
+\textbf{Ablation Study.} An extensive study was conducted on Occluded-ReID to analyze the impact on training data and architecture performance.
+Results are shown in Tab.~\ref{Tab:ablationS}.